Reviews You Can Rely On

 Comfort and Fit

 The WH-1000XM6 is more comfortable than its older siblings, but some headphones are better.
-Sony seems to have listened to user complaints about the finicky fit of past generations, but we think there is still work to be done.
+Sony appears to have addressed user complaints about the finicky fit of past generations, but we believe there is still room for improvement.

 sony wh-1000xm6 - we measured noise cancellation for the xm6.